Graffersid Blogs

 It is crucial to understand that User Experience and User Interface go hand-in-hand and you can’t have one without the other.
 However, one need not have UI design skills to become a UX designer and vice versa.

-The main difference between them is User Interface is all about the product’s interface look and function, whereas User Experience is about the overall feel of the experience.
+The main difference between them is User Interface is all about the product’s interface look and function, whereas the User Experience is about the overall feel of the experience.

 Different focus:

 UI UX designers have a different use for prototyping.
-For UI designers, the prototype should be a hi-fi model, however, UX designers care more about logic and more them fidelity is an afterthought.
+For UI designers, the prototype should be a hi-fi model, however, UX designers care more about logic and more of them fidelity is an afterthought.

 The colors they use: